Elkay44/skymirror_website_clone/business-plan/3-market-analysis.md

 The AI software market specifically is experiencing explosive growth, with a market size of $187 billion in 2023, expected to reach $1.3 trillion by 2032 (CAGR of 23.9%).
 Within this space, AI-powered attendance and workforce management solutions like CheckMet are gaining significant traction as organizations seek to modernize their operations.

+The online learning and AI-powered education market represents another high-growth opportunity.
+Platforms like Traquiva that leverage AI for personalized coding education are positioned at the intersection of two megatrends: the global skills shortage and the democratization of AI.
+The AI in education market is projected to grow from $4 billion in 2023 to $30 billion by 2032 (CAGR of 25.2%).

 Simultaneously, the global EdTech market that SkyMirror Academy operates within was valued at $123 billion in 2023 and is projected to reach $348 billion by 2030, with a CAGR of 16.1%.
 This growth is particularly pronounced in emerging markets, where demand for technology skills training is outpacing supply.

 The technology transfer market, though less formally defined, represents a substantial opportunity, especially in developing economies seeking to accelerate technological adoption.
 This market is characterized by increasing government initiatives to promote technology transfer, growing demand for sustainable technology solutions, and the expansion of global technology supply chains.